Day care health risks

 You can do a number of things to keep your child safe from infections.
-One is to keep your child up-to-date with routine shots to prevent both common and serious infections.
+One is to keep your child up-to-date with routine vaccines (immunizations) to prevent both common and serious infections:

 Your child's day care center should have policies to help prevent the spread of germs and infections.
 Ask to see these policies before your child starts.
 Day care staff should be trained in how to follow these policies.
 In addition to proper hand washing, important policies include:

 WHEN YOUR CHILD HAS A HEALTH PROBLEM